jakobnissen/jakobnissen.github.io/posts/latency.md

 A big part of the effort went into developing tooling to measure Julia's compiler in order to gain a better understanding of the details of the problem: The packages [SnoopCompile.jl](https://github.com/timholy/SnoopCompile.jl), [MethodAnalysis.jl](https://github.com/timholy/MethodAnalysis.jl), [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl) and [JET.jl](https://github.com/aviatesk/JET.jl) were all created, or received much attention, during this period.

-The compiler itself was also improved to reduce invalidations: [PR 36733](https://github.com/JuliaLang/julia/pull/36733) refined the invalidation algorithm, thereby excempting some methods that didn't need invalidation from being so.
+The compiler itself was also improved to reduce invalidations: [PR 36733](https://github.com/JuliaLang/julia/pull/36733) refined the invalidation algorithm, thereby exempting some methods that didn't need invalidation from being so.
 PRs [36208](https://github.com/JuliaLang/julia/pull/36208) and [35904](https://github.com/JuliaLang/julia/pull/36904) limited the aggressiveness of the optimisations that tries to regain performance from poorly-inferred code, which, as we saw above, could lead to invalidations.

 However, most of the improvements between Julia 1.5-1.7, came from simply fixing uninferable code in Base Julia - all packages rely on Base, so invalidations of Base code had by far the worst impact on latency.